-Employed at Stanford since 1970, Horton has served in a number of posts -- Assistant and Associate Dean of Student Affairs, Associate Director of Government Relations, and Associate Vice President for Public Affairs.
+Employed at Stanford since 1970, Horton has served in a number of posts including, until recently, as the Director Stanford's federal and state government relations as well as local government and community relations.
+Horton also served as Assistant and Associate Dean of Student Affairs, Associate Director of Government Relations, and Associate Vice President for Public Affairs.
 From 1976 to 1977, he participated in the President's Executive Exchange Program in Washington, where he served as an assistant to the Secretary of Health and Human Services.

 Associate Vice President / Director, University Communications

 As Stanford's senior communications official, Lapin oversees University Communications and serves as chief spokesperson for the university.
 The University Communications team has responsibility for Stanford web content and top-level websites; media relations and the News Service; presidential and provost communications; major publications, including Stanford Report, the annual report and Stanford Facts; and campus video production.